Nokia shares fall on concerns over potential loss of Verizon business

 "Nokia is proud to serve Verizon, and we are committed to continuing to help them build the best, most reliable and highest performing network," Nokia spokesman said.

-(Reporting by Tarmo Virki in Tallinn and Supantha Mukherjee in Bengaluru, editing by Louise Heavens)
+(Reporting by Supantha Mukherjee in Bengaluru, Heekyong Yang in Seoul and Tarmo Virki in Tallinn, editing by Louise Heavens)

 ((tarmo.virki@thomsonreuters.com; +372 564 4562 ;))